Theresiap/PP/PhoneAndEmail/README.md

 In the file, there are 4 lines of code (4 different boxes).<br>
 Create a new line on top of all of the code.
 Copy and paste the page of information there and run all 5 lines.<br>
-Example:
+Example:<br>
 ![](PhoneAndEmail.gif)

-<i>This project was based on the "Phone Number and Email Address Extractor" project in "Automate The Boring Stuff With Python"</i>
+<i>This project was based on the "Phone Number and Email Address Extractor" project in <a href="https://automatetheboringstuff.com/">"Automate The Boring Stuff With Python"</a></i>

 #### Enjoy!
 >  <a href="https://theresiap.github.io/Personal-Project/">Return To Main Page</a>